 - YOU MUST ENTER YOUR 8 digit Penn ID number (found on your ID card or on PennInTouch).
 Click Continue and you should be set to go.

-A: No. Placement out of CHEM101 and/or CHEM102 requires sitting for and passing separate exams offered only during NSO week and the first week of classes in January.
-Information about the placement exams can be found here.
+A: No. Placement out of CHEM1012 and/or CHEM1022 requires sitting for and passing separate exams offered only during NSO week and the first week of classes in January.
+Information about the equivalency exams can be found here.

-It may be necessary for you to review old material or even learn some new material prior to the start of CHEM 101.
+It may be necessary for you to review old material or even learn some new material prior to the start of CHEM 1012.
 Students come to college chemistry with a variety of backgrounds and levels of preparation.
-After the initial assessement, PennCLASS will tutor you in ONLY those areas in which you may need review.
+After the initial assessment, PennCLASS will tutor you in ONLY those areas in which you may need review.

 |Q. Will I get a grade on the initial assessment in PennCLASS?|